Kim Hammond

-Kim Crane Hammond (October 12, 1944 – July 16, 2017) was a judge in Flagler County, Florida and was a quarterback for Florida State University.
-For Seminole fans, he is best remembered for quarterbacking the team's first victory over rival Florida in Gainesville, 21–16.
-Hammond died on Sunday, July 16, 2017, after suffering from illnesses for several years.
+Kim Crane Hammond (October 12, 1944 – July 16, 2017) was an American judge and professional football player.
+He played as a quarterback in the American Football League (AFL).
+He played college football for the Florida State Seminoles, quarterbacking the team's first victory over rival Florida in Gainesville, 21–16, and was selected by the Miami Dolphins in the sixth round of the 1968 NFL draft.
+After his football career, he served as a judge in Flagler County, Florida.

-Early life and high school career
+Early life

-Hammond attended Melbourne High School in Melbourne, Florida, where he played football, baseball and basketball.
+Hammond was born in Miami, the younger of two sons born to William and Virginia Hammond.
+His father worked for Pan American Airways as a flight supervisor.
+The family moved to Melbourne, Florida in 1955.
+Hammond attended Melbourne High School where he was an outstanding athlete, lettering in football, basketball and baseball.
+Hammond was close friends with former US Senator and Administrator of NASA Bill Nelson, whom he called "Billy".
+On the baseball diamond, Hammond pitched and Nelson caught.
+They remained close throughout their lives.
+Hammond attended FSU on a football scholarship.

-College career
+College football

-After a year as a redshirt, then two as backup to Gary Pajcic, Hammond got his first start in the second game of his senior year against Alabama.
+After a year as a redshirt, then two as backup to Gary Pajcic, Hammond got his first start in the second game of his senior year against Alabama when Pajcic was injured.
 The Crimson Tide was riding a 21-game winning streak, but Hammond and the Seminoles were ready.
-FSU had lost in 1965 by the score of 21-0, but instead of being dominated, they embarrassed Bear Bryant by scoring more points than Alabama had allowed the entire previous season.
+FSU had lost in 1965 by the score of 21–0, but instead of being dominated, they embarrassed Bear Bryant by scoring more points than Alabama had allowed the entire previous season.
 The final score was 37-37, but the tie was probably the most impressive game the Seminoles had played.
+Referring to Hammond, Bryant said, “He picked us apart like he was picking a chicken.”

-FSU lost its next game to North Carolina State 20-10 before winning the remaining 7 regular season games.
+FSU lost its next game to North Carolina State 20–10 before winning the remaining 7 regular season games.
 As a reward for their 7-2-1 season, they were invited to the Gator Bowl in Jacksonville.
 Hammond played in the 1967 Senior Bowl and was named MVP.
 He was a second-team All-American quarterback in his senior year and finished fifth in Heisman Trophy voting.

+FSU coaches and players chose Hammond for the Bob Crenshaw Award in 1967.
 The Florida State University Hall of Fame inducted him in 1978.

 Gator Bowl

 In 1997, Hammond was inducted into the Gator Bowl Hall of Fame for his performance in the 1967 postseason game against Penn State.
 The Nittany Lions were ranked 10th nationally under second year coach Joe Paterno, and favored by two touchdowns over the upstart Noles.
-Down 17-0 at halftime, the Seminole defense shut down their opponents and Hammond threw for 362 yards and one touchdown and ran for another as FSU scored 17 unanswered points for a tie.
+Down 17–0 at halftime, the Seminole defense shut down their opponents and Hammond threw for 362 yards and one touchdown and ran for another as FSU scored 17 unanswered points for a tie.
 Hammond was named MVP for the game.

-Professional career
+Senior bowl

+Hammond was invited to play in the 1968 Senior Bowl where he earned the Most Valuable Player honor.